Skip to content

 Version 1 – Initial Test with Tulle Fabric¶

-In the first version, I printed a three-layer scale pattern using a standard PLA filament.
-Midway through the print, I paused the printer, applied a thin layer of 3D printing adhesive directly onto the partially completed print, and then carefully placed a piece of tulle fabric over it.
+In the first version, I printed a three-layer scale pattern using standard PLA filament.
+Midway through the print, I paused the printer, applied a thin layer of 3D printing adhesive directly onto the partially completed print, and carefully placed a piece of tulle fabric over it.

 The printer then resumed, embedding the fabric between the printed layers.
 While the result successfully fused the scales to the tulle, the adhesion was uneven and could be improved.
 Additionally, the fabric was slightly loose in areas, which affected the print’s accuracy.